daniel-furman/Python-species-distribution-modeling/README.md

+#### Species Distribution Models in Python
+---
-Species distribution models in Python tutorial.
-See [link to website](https://daniel-furman.github.io/py-sdms-tutorial/).
+See [link to website](https://daniel-furman.github.io/py-sdms-tutorial/) with the tutorial.